markdown-extended/manifest/mde-manifest.md

 **Implementation Note:** Parsers MAY have to follow some typographic *academic rules* for bibliographic notes, such as naming the authors in bold, writing the title of the work in italic etc.

+The differentiation between classic and citation footnotes allows to build a *bibliographic index* of a document referencing only citation notes ([§§](#D9b)).

 ### D.6.
 User defined attributes {#D6}